peteroupc/encoding/docs/PeterO.Text.ICharacterDecoder.md

     int ReadChar(
         PeterO.IByteReader input);

-Reads bytes from an input transform until a Unicode code point is decoded r until the end of the stream is reached.
-If this method returns -2, indicating an error, the caller of this ethod can take one of a variety of actions to handle the error.
+Reads bytes from an input transform until a Unicode code point is decoded r until the end of the stream is reached.If this method returns -2, indicating an error, the caller of this ethod can take one of a variety of actions to handle the error.
 For xample, it can output one or more replacement code points instead (such s the Replacement Character 0xfffd), or it can throw an exception.
 In ome cases, where the error won't cause data loss or a security problem, he caller can also ignore the decoder error.

 <b>Parameters:</b>